 In this guide I simply want to focus on the regular Mi Recovery that comes with the Xiaomi Redmi Note 7 as most people don’t feel the need to modify their smartphone.
 I do, and that’s why I like to teach people about it, but most people simply want to use their smartphone the way it comes from the factory.

-In fact, it’s rare that Redmi Note 7 owners will even need to boot their smartphone into Recovery Mode.
+In fact, it’s rare that Redmi Note 7 or Note 7 Pro owners will even need to boot their smartphone into Recovery Mode.
 But if you ever need to then you simply need to follow these steps.

 Time needed: 3 minutes.